 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material.
-Water may also pick up substances resulting from the presence of animals or substances resulting from the presence of animals or human activity.
+Water may also pick up substances resulting from the presence of animals or human activity.